andrewjong/Estrous-AI/README.md

 The `-a` flag passes in architectural hyperparameters to the chosen model.
 The `-d` flag selects the dataset to train on, created by `sort_and_split.py`.
 Use the `-h` flag for help.

 By default, training outputs to `experiments/unnamed_experiment/[sorted_dataset_name]/[model]/`.

+# Exporting Models
+Run the `./export_models` bash script to copy the "*pth" files under `experiments/` to a separate folder called `models/`.

+This is because model files are huge and won't fit on GitHub.
+As such, "*.pth" is currently in the .gitignore.
+The export script allows us to store the models elsewhere.

 # Contributing
 Please check out the Projects tab.
 There's a lot to do!
 To contribute, either talk to the team in person or shoot us an email (Andrew's is andrewjong87@gmail.com).